 Ceiling fans/portable fans can be used to aid air flow where there are stagnant air pockets in rooms.
 There are PAT tested fans available from the staff room.
+Plus CO2 monitors

-Providing flexibility to the school uniform policy to allow additional. suitable indoor clothing to be worn.
+Providing flexibility to the school uniform policy to allow additional, suitable indoor clothing to be worn.

 [Wall mounted fan convector coil heating systems - All schools have been contacted directly by the NCC Property Services team to identify buildings with this type of system - an inspection of these systems has been carried out and further maintenance undertaken where needed.
-See FAQ for further details or contact Property Services or your heating maintenance company for further advice.]

-Our system was risk assessed by NCC and is well maintained and serviced.
+See FAQ for further details or contact Property Services or your heating maintenance company for further advice.]Our heating system was risk assessed by NCC and is well maintained and serviced.

 Contact with others who may have Coronavirus Inadvertent transmission to others Exposure to live virus resulting in contracting Coronavirus.
 Exacerbation of existing medical conditions.
 General protective measures across school Public health advice on testing, self-isolation and managing confirmed cases of COVID-19 is followed, with protective measures being escalated if there is an outbreak within the school.
 Anyone travelling from a foreign country must comply with government guidance on self isolation: Travel abroad and coronavirus (COVID-19) - GOV.UK (www.gov.uk) Good hand hygiene is encouraged amongst staff and pupils.
 Pupils clean their hands regularly, including when they arrive at school, return from breaks, change rooms, before and after eating, after sneezing or coughing.
 Washing hands thoroughly for 20 seconds with soap and water and or use of alcohol hand rub or sanitiser Good respiratory hygiene is encouraged.
 Promote the 'catch it, bin it, kill it' approach.
 Disposable tissues are provided along with bins for used tissues and other waste.
 This waste is bagged and disposed of.
 Appropriate cleaning regimes are in place, including regular cleaning of areas and equipment [for example, twice per day - you should have documented cleaning schedules in place], with a particular focus on frequently touched surfaces.
-Our rigourous cleaning programme from RA is still in place.
+Our rigorous cleaning programme from RA 6.3 is still in place.
 Occupied spaces are well ventilated (see separate section below) Staff maintain social distancing where possible.
 Staff are encouraged to use the staffroom and library at breaktimes so that social distancing can be maintained.
-M Notices and information on Covid rules/protective measures are displayed in school.
-The e-Buq Coronavirus website contains free resources for schools, including materials to encourage good hand and respiratory hygiene.
+Staff adhere to maximum numbers in smaller communal areas M Notices and information on Covid rules/protective measures are displayed in school.
+The e-Bug Coronavirus website contains free resources for schools, including materials to encourage good hand and respiratory hygiene.
 The location of items (e.g. signage, hand sanitiser stations, lidded bins in classrooms and in other key locations) is reviewed and cited with regard to site specific circumstances to ensure ease of use.
 This continues to be in place See: COVID-19: guidance on shielding and protecting people defined on medical grounds as extremely vulnerable Where applicable in place and discussed weekly Pregnant workers model risk assessment (to be completed in conjunction with the above CEV/CV assessment for vulnerable staff).
 [Schools should be aware that pregnant women from 28 weeks' gestation, or those with underlying health conditions at any gestation, may be at greater risk of severe illness from coronavirus (COVID-19).]
-There are currently no pregnant or breastfeeding staff but this will be -- --- --
+There are currently no pregnant or breastfeeding staff but this will be updated as necessary. -- -- -- --- --

-Owners: Northumberland County Council Issue: 7.0 Author: Corporate Health and Safety Team Date: 27/08/2021 Page 6 of 53
+Page 8 of 53 Author: Corporate Health and Safety Team Date: 16/12/2021

-Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools] We continue to wear face coverings when in communal areas (not whilst teaching unless the member of staff wishes to do so).
-We also continue to ask parents who pick up children to wear face coverings.
-This will be reviewed in line with staff consultation and rates of transmission locally.
+Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools]